 Parking lot maintenance is an essential part of maintaining the grounds in your commercial property.
 It includes a range of activities, including sealing in cracks, using new asphalt, painting and, replacing the curbs.
 However, maintenance activities are best handled in ideal weather conditions.
 Fall is an excellent opportunity to fix your parking lot because the ground is dry and the weather is warm.
-Without the preventative maintenance, you may pay a high price in spring.
+Without preventative maintenance, you may pay a high price in spring.

 Why Can’t You Fix Your Asphalt Parking Lot In Winter?